Chart Color Schemes

 Cultural Diversity

-Cumberland Park's cultural diversity is above average, with 19.3% of residents born overseas and 19.0% speaking a language other than English at home.
-Christianity is the predominant religion in Cumberland Park, comprising 44.7% of its population.
-Notably, the 'Other' religious category represents 1.2%, higher than Greater Adelaide's 0.8%.
+Cumberland Park, surveyed in June 2016, exhibited high cultural diversity with 19.3% of its residents born overseas and 19.0% speaking a language other than English at home.
+Christianity was the predominant religion, accounting for 44.7% of the population, as per data from 2016.
+Notably, the 'Other' religious category comprised 1.2%, slightly higher than Greater Adelaide's 0.8%.

 Frequently Asked Questions - Diversity